 Tesla is reported to have paid back its US government loan in mid-2013 nine years ahead of schedule, and investors pushed the share price up to value the company at one-quarter of GM's value.

-BMW’s i3 will be on the EU market by the end of 2013, as a small five-door car.
-The eDrive motor on the rear axle is 125 kW, and uses 12.9 kWh/100 km.
-Its 18.8 kWh lithium-ion battery under the floor gives it an electric range up to 190 km, according to BMW.
+BMW’s i3 was on the EU market by the end of 2013, as a small five-door car.
+The eDrive motor on the rear axle is 130 kW, and uses 12.9 kWh/100 km.
+Its 18.8 kWh (net) lithium-ion battery under the floor gives it an electric range of 130 to 160 km.
 Charging time at 16 amps is 6-8 hours, but fast charge at 125 amps can be achieved in under 30 minutes.
 With much of it being made carbon fibre, mass is about 1200 kg.
-A range-extender option is available, making it a PHEV, see above section.
-EU prices will be about EUR 35,00, plus 4500 for range extender, before any government incentives.
+A range-extender option is available, making it a PHEV with nearly double the range, see above section.
+EU prices are about EUR 35,000, plus 3000 for range extender, before any government incentives.

 Mitsubishi has developed the i-MiEV with 16 kWh lithium-ion battery pack under the floor giving it a range of 160 km (at 18 kW power instead of the full 47 kW), hence 10 km/kWh.
 A 47 kW synchronous motor sits in front of the rear axle.
 It has regenerative braking.
 It recharges from 240 volts in 7 hours (through a 15 amp household plug), but can also take 80% charge in 35 mins.
 Mass is 1100 kg.
 It is now being marketed in RH drive markets Under a September 2009 agreement the i-MiEV will be supplied to Peugeot Citroen for marketing in Europe from late 2010, as the Peugot iOn and Citroen C-zero.